 Of course, maintaining your WordPress site is a crucial task that you need to carry out daily.
 Much like a well-oiled machine, your site is prone to digital rust in the form of bugs if you neglect it.
 What’s more, you may introduce vulnerabilities that invite malicious intent.

-It tells visitors that you’re currently working on your site, so to come back later.
-It’s something that gets activated when you perform theme, plugin, and core updates.
-It’s also toggled when you work on any back end aspect of your site.
+It tells visitors you’re working on your site and encourages them to return later.
+It’s activated when you perform theme, plugin, and core updates and toggled when you work on any back-end aspect of your site.

-We’ll talk later about how you can cut out this downtime.
-Regardless, next we’ll show you why maintenance mode is essential for your site.
+We’ll discuss how to avoid this downtime later.
+In the meantime, we’ll show you why maintenance mode is essential for your site.

 Why You’d Want to Use WordPress Maintenance Mode